El-Sy/one-time-cron-example/README.md

 ### To Enhance
 1. Each cron to tackle a pool of tasks that is within the time range (e.g. 10 mins *after* current time for a less punitive system)
-2. Before cron is created, check if there is any crons that will be executed 5 mins after the current intended execute time
+2. Before cron is created, check if there is any crons that will be executed 5 mins after the current intended execute time.
+If there is, skip cron creation
 3. Periodic check of current crons and clean up
 4. Stresss test up to 9000 cron tasks.
 Some say it is possible to hit such a number

+### More Research
+Check out how others implement many one time cron task.
+When every second a task is required, a good vm with a single cron and a database that supports high reads and write probably makes sense.